-This is post is our first in a new blog series entitled Teaching and Learning During a Pandemic, in which we invite guest authors to reflect on the challenges of the Coronavirus pandemic for teaching and learning.
-Our contributor today is Andy Hargreaves who is Research Professor at Boston College.
-This blog post originally appeared in The Conversation.
-Future posts in the series will be compiled here.
+This post is part of our series entitled Teaching and Learning During a Pandemic, in which we invite guest authors to reflect on the challenges of the Coronavirus pandemic for teaching and learning.
+Our guest today is Susan B. Neuman, Professor of Early Childhood & Literacy Education, Steinhardt School of Culture, Education, & Human Development at New York University.
+Other posts in the series are compiled here.